Charter eKYC and Identity Assurance WG

 information sharing/collaborative working via online tools.

-8) The basis for determining when the work is completed:
+8) Basis for determining when the work is completed

 OpenID Connect specifications